AREAS OF PRACTICE

 • Counsel for Massachusetts Turnpike Authority in Commonwealth of Massachusetts, et al. v.
 Bechtel Corporation, et al., in the Superior Court Department, Commonwealth of Massachusetts, a lawsuit seeking recovery from responsible parties of damages arising from the July 10, 2006 concrete ceiling accident in the Central Artery/Tunnel Project in Boston, Massachusetts.

 • Lead counsel for battlefield contractor in Bootay v.
-KBR, Inc., Civil No. 2:09-cv-01241, in the United States District Court for the Western District of Pennsylvania, in which plaintiff is asserting a toxic tort claim arising from alleged exposure to sodium dichromate at the Qarmat Ali facility in Iraq.
-The lawsuit against the battlefield contractor was dismissed by the trial court. ; The Third Circuit Court of Appeals affirmed the dismissal on appeal.
+KBR, Inc., Civil No. 2:09-cv-01241, in the United States District Court for the Western District of Pennsylvania, in which plaintiff was asserting a toxic tort claim arising from alleged exposure to sodium dichromate at the Qarmat Ali facility in Iraq.
+The lawsuit against the battlefield contractor was dismissed by the trial court.
+The Third Circuit Court of Appeals affirmed the dismissal on appeal.

 • Lead counsel for policyholder in Aker P&C US Inc. v.
-National Union Fire Insurance Company of Pittsburgh, Pa, in the Supreme Court, New York County, Index No. 109661/09, a lawsuit arising from claims for reimbursement of general liability and workmen's compensation payments in connection with an insurance program for an international engineering and construction contractor. ; The lawsuit was settled on terms favorable to the policyholder in 2011.
+National Union Fire Insurance Company of Pittsburgh, Pa., in the Supreme Court, New York County, Index No. 109661/09, a lawsuit arising from claims for reimbursement of general liability and workmen’s compensation payments in connection with an insurance program for an international engineering and construction contractor.
+The lawsuit was settled on terms favorable to the policyholder in 2011.

 • Lead counsel for project manager in Layton Construction Co., Inc. v.
-Barclays Capital Real Estate, Inc., et al., Case No. 2009CV606, in the District Court, County of Eagle, Colorado, defending alleged construction defect and other claims arising from the construction of a Four Seasons Hotel, residences and fractional units in Vail, Colorado. ; Claims against the project manager were dismissed by the trial court in 2011.
+Barclays Capital Real Estate, Inc., et al., Case No. 2009CV606, in the District Court, County of Eagle, Colorado, defending alleged construction defect and other claims arising from the construction of a Four Seasons Hotel, residences and fractional units in Vail, Colorado.
+Claims against the project manager were dismissed by the trial court in 2011.

 • Lead counsel for policyholder in Aker Kvaerner/IHI v.
 National Union Fire Insurance Company of Louisiana, Case No. 2:10-cv-00278, in the United States District Court for the Western District of Louisiana, for a claim for coverage under a construction all-risk insurance policy for damage caused by Hurricane Ike to a construction project for a liquefied natural gas facility in Cameron Parish, Louisiana.
+The lawsuit was settled